 The Junior Counselor program is open to girls and transgender youth who are of high school age (15-17).
 Junior Counselors will participate in most of the above mentioned camp activities and also have opportunities to take leadership roles throughout the week.
 This may include co-teaching instrument classes or workshops, setting up gear throughout the day, helping with morning and afternoon assemblies, and more!

 The Girls Rock Charleston After School Program (GRASP) engages youth ages 13 to 18 through creative workshops, political education, leadership development and music education.The aim is to support girls and transgender/gender non-conforming youth in fighting racism, criminalization, poverty, homophobia, and misogyny by providing the tools and structure needed to lift their voices for change.
-During the program, Rockers collaborate in their bands and write original music together about issues that they want to amplify.
+During the program, Rockers will address social issues through original art, music, poetry or dance.
 In addition, our Teen Leader program provides an opportunity for select youth in the program build valuable leadership skills as they organize for change in their communities about issues that directly impact their lives and the lives of their loved ones.
-This semester, our teen leaders are working to eliminate school-based arrests.
+Last semester, our teen leaders worked to raise awareness about school-based arrests.
 Check out their first blog post to learn more.

 Questions?
 Call Kim at 843-637-1707 for more info.

 E-mail us at firstname.lastname@example.org